Tonkon Torp

 While a law student, Megan worked as a summer associate at Haglund Kelley LLP and served as a judicial extern for Judge Ann Aiken at the U.S. District Court for the District of Oregon.

-In her free time, Megan serves as a mentor to first year Lewis & Clark Law School students and as a member of the board of directors for Youth, Rights & Justice.
+In her free time, Megan serves as a mentor to first year Lewis & Clark Law School students and as board member for Trauma Intervention Program Northwest.
 Outside of work, Megan’s interests include tennis, running, exploring Oregon’s wineries, reading fiction, and spending time with her husband and dogs.

 Robert Koch Wins Pro Bono Appeal at Oregon Supreme Court